Bilkent Erzurum: International education

 Ihsan Dogramaci Vakfi Ozel Bilkent Erzurum Laboratuvar Lisesi has been an IB World School since March 2010.
 It offers the IB Diploma Programme.
 The school is, as of March 15, 2010 an IB World School, and is authorised to teach the IB Diploma Programme.
 Courses of this programme started in the 2010-2011 Academic Year with the first graduates in June 2012.

-The Bilkent Erzurum family is confident that Bilkent Erzurum's mission and vision match those of the IB and that the family maintains an international perspective whilst delivering a rigorous curriculum.
-The programme, applied in more than 120 countries in the world, is accepted as a criterion of success in the international sphere.
-It will more thoroughly prepare the students for university and for life later on, teaching greater skills than could be found solely in the national system giving students a lifelong love of learning and an increased sense of international mindedness.
+In its third era, beginning in 2022, Bilkent Erzurum has continued to emphasize the International Baccalaureate's educational approach and its international outlook.
+The school's International Baccalaureate programme provides a curriculum intended to prepare students for university and further education while developing skills associated with international perspectives.